Part I: Building a Homesite

 I have another outbuilding that’s one-and-a-half stories tall.
 In the lower part is my blacksmith shop, with tools and miscellaneous items.

-The upper story is larger than the lower one; it overhangs it in front and back.
-A bear can reach that high, but it can’t get in there with no purchase for its feet.
+The upper story is larger than the lower one, overhanging it in front and back.
+A bear can reach to the upper story, but it can’t get in there with no purchase for its feet.

 I use a Quonset hut for seasoning the split birch wood that I save for blacksmithing.
 That’s what I burn when I’m using my stove as a forge.

 In the summertime I keep my honey bucket [portable toilet] in the Quonset, too.
 When I empty it, I rinse it out and then put a layer of grass in the bottom.
 That makes the dumping easier, and the chlorophyll in the grass neutralizes the odor.

 “A person’s got no purpose being out if he hasn’t got a dog.”

 I had some large dogs over the years.
 I built their houses out of logs.
 I’d lay large logs on the ground for a foundation.
 A second layer of logs stacked on top of the first which raised the log house just enough to allow for a cool, mosquito-free area underneath it for the dog to burrow into.
 With this two-story doghouse, the dog could be cool on the ground during summer, or comfortably housed in full shelter inside the log house.

 Dogs don’t like to be inside all of the time.
 They like to also spend time on the roof of their houses.
 I started adding a platform on top of the flat roof.
 It was just big enough for a resting dog.
 After it rained and the dog yard was muddy, the dogs had a place outside yet away from the mud.